18F/18f.gsa.gov/README.md

 # 18F’s flagship website

 This repo houses the 18F website.
-We use the [Draft U.S. Web Design System](https://designsystem.digital.gov/) as a front end framework.
-The site is built and served through [the Federalist platform](https://federalist.fr.cloud.gov/).
+We use the [U.S. Web Design System](https://designsystem.digital.gov/) as a front end framework.
+The site is built and served through [the Federalist platform](https://federalist.18f.gov/).

 ### Style and style guide